kevinding0218/InterviewDocuments/Q and A/2022 Go/Data Structure/HashMap.md

 ### How is HashMap implemented
+- HashMap internally is implemented by **Array** and **LinkedList**, where each element of the Array node is Singe  Direction LinkedList, which represents the `Map.Entry` Interface
-HashMap internally is implemented by Array and LinkedList, when the LinkedList length is greater than 8, JDK replaced LinkedList with RedBlack Tree
+- When the LinkedList length is greater than 8, JDK replaced LinkedList with RedBlack Tree
 #### What is Red-Black Tree
 1. A self-balancing Binary Search Tree
 2. Every node has a color either red or black.